Non-Sanction of One Rank One Pension is Telling on Indian Army Morale

 After 1947, India under Nehru inherited this superb fighting machine.
 Arguably after the destruction of the Japanese military, it was the strongest and most professional force in Asia.
-Unfortunately, Nehru had little comprehension of military power as all his life he had been doing satyagraha or sitting on dharna, or marching in civil disobedience movements.
-In addition, when he came into power he saw the Pakistan army carry out a coup d'etat under General Ayub Khan and overthrow the elected government.
-This was followed by a military coup in Burma, where General Ne Win, a Buddhist took control of the country, unnerved him.
+Unfortunately, Nehru had little comprehension of military power as all his life he had been doing satyagraha, sitting on dharna, or marching in civil disobedience movements.
+In addition, when he came into power he saw the Pakistan army carry out a coup d'etat under General Ayub Khan in 1958 and overthrow the elected government.
+Even earlier a military coup in Burma, where General Ne Win, a Buddhist took control of the country, unnerved him.
 He was particularly aghast by a statement by general Ne Win who said that the Army when it intervenes in an agitation it shoots to kill.

 Reduction of Pension and Demand for OROP

 The effect of Nehru's paranoid fear of the army led to the army being demoralized.
 Shorn of the latest weaponry the army faced a catastrophic defeat in the war with China.
-Nehru died in 1964, a broken man as his ill-equipped army was decisively beaten in the 1962 war with China.
+Nehru died in 1964, a broken man as his ill-equipped army was decisively beaten in the 1962 war.
 Large areas of India came under Chinese occupation and Nehru's image as " World Leader" took a severe beating.
 He became the laughing stock of the world.

 Nehru died in 1964, but his successors were no wiser and in the mid-1970's a decision was taken to downgrade the pensions of the army personnel.
 Earlier the pension was fixed at 70% of the last pay drawn, which was reduced to 50% of last pay drawn.
 This was a grievous blow to the army as the higher ratio of pension compensated for the early retirement of the soldier.
 Many soldiers retired at the young age of 36 and with a reduced pension, great hardship was caused.

-Another point was that the pensions were fixed and an older retiree continued to draw the old pension which over the years lost it purchase value as inflation and other factors affected the value of the rupee.
-There was also no mechanism to bring old pension at par with the new retirees, whose pensions were relatively higher.
+Another point was that the pensions were fixed and an older retiree continued to draw the old pension which over the years and decades lost it purchase value as inflation and other factors affected the value of the rupee.
+There was also no mechanism to bring old pensions at par with the new retirees, whose pensions were relatively higher.

 This anomaly in pension-led to a demand for One Rank One Pension( OROP) so that old retired soldiers could be compensated.
 The demand required that old soldiers draw the same pension in service and rank as per new retirees.